How Much Does Dental Bookkeeping Cost in 2026?

 Practice size and complexity

-A solo practitioner doing $700K in annual collections has different bookkeeping needs than a group practice with three associates and multiple locations.
+A solo practitioner doing $700K in annual collections has different needs than a group with three associates and multiple locations.
 More providers means more payroll complexity.
 Multiple entities means intercompany accounting.
-Higher revenue means more tax planning opportunity—and more complexity to manage it well.
+Higher revenue means more tax planning opportunity, and more complexity to manage it well.

 Generalist vs. dental-specific firm

-A general bookkeeper might charge $500–$700 per month and deliver clean books.
-But they often won’t know the difference between production and collections.
-They won’t flag that your overhead is running 8% above industry benchmarks.
-They won’t catch that your Invisalign invoices are coded as supplies instead of lab fees—which distorts two benchmarks at once.
-A dental-specific firm charges more because they know what to look for.
+A general bookkeeper might charge $500 to $700 per month and deliver clean books.
+But they often will not know the difference between production and collections.
+They will not flag that your overhead is running 8% above industry benchmarks.
+They will not catch that your Invisalign invoices are coded as supplies instead of lab fees, which distorts two benchmarks at once.
+A dental-specific firm charges more because it knows what to look for.

 Scope of what's included

-“Bookkeeping” can mean anything from monthly bank reconciliation to full financial reporting, proactive tax coordination, quarterly advisory calls, and KPI dashboards.
+"Bookkeeping" can mean anything from monthly bank reconciliation to full financial reporting, proactive tax planning, quarterly advisory calls, and KPI dashboards.
 Two firms quoting different monthly fees may be quoting very different scopes.
-Before comparing prices, make sure you understand exactly what each one includes.
+Before you compare prices, make sure you understand exactly what each one includes.

 How much ongoing advisory access you need